mpobaschnig/vaults/README.md

 Vaults lets you create encrypted vaults in which you can safely store files.
 It currently uses [gocryptfs](https://github.com/rfjakob/gocryptfs) and [CryFS](https://github.com/cryfs/cryfs/) for encryption.
 Please always keep a backup of your encrypted files.

-## Dependencies

 This version does not bundle [gocryptfs](https://github.com/rfjakob/gocryptfs) and [CryFS](https://github.com/cryfs/cryfs/) yet, so you need to install them on the host.

-## How to build
+# How to build

+Open GNOME Builder (or Visual Studio Code with the Flatpak extension), clone the repository, build and run it.

+# Translations

-The simplest way to build Vaults is using GNOME Builder:
+Vaults is translated using [Transifex](https://www.transifex.com/mpobaschnig/vaults/).

-- Click `Clone Repository...`
-- Enter repository URL
-- Press `Clone Project`
-- Click run/build button or press `F5`